dalenewman/Transformalize.Provider.Elasticsearch/README.md

 ### Overview

-This adds an `Elasticsearch` provider to Transformalize using [Elasticsearch.Net](https://github.com/elastic/elasticsearch-net).
-It is a plug-in compatible with Transformalize 0.3.4-beta.

-Build the Autofac project and put it's output into Transformalize's *plugins* folder.
+This is an `Elasticsearch` provider for [Transformalize](https://github.com/dalenewman/Transformalize) using [Elasticsearch.Net](https://github.com/elastic/elasticsearch-net) version 5.6.6.
+It has been tested and works with Elasticsearch 4 through 7.
+Be sure to set the version attribute accordingly.

 ### Write Usage